Confidentiality notice

-Outcome: Achieved significant improvements security analysts and other users, maintained 96% team retention since 2019, and unified the approach to cyber defense UX.
+Achieved significant business and user impact, maintained 96% team retention since 2019, and unified the approach to cyber defense UX.

 In 2019, I was recruited into Google with a mandate that sounded simple on paper, but was staggering in reality: establish the first dedicated UX function within the company's massive Privacy, Safety & Security (PSS) organization.
 The mission was to "keep everyone safe—at scale".
 That meant protecting Google and all of Alphabet's massive, ever-growing infrastructure and the personal data of ~4.5 billion users from the world's most sophisticated threat actors, including nation state attacks.